randomwithnoname/security-advice/hardware/avoid/hotspots.md

 Using a separate hotspot device WiFi allows your location to be tracked by more parties via MAC address or SSID, while not solving the original cell tower triangulation location tracking problem.

 You still have to trust that airplane mode works in your phone regardless, so what exactly does this achieve beyond trusting a provably less secure device, and how does it improve privacy?

-$100 to someone who can [tell me](https://github.com/randomwithnoname/security-advice/issues/new)..